bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Mostly Cloudy
+- Overcast
-- 82% humidity
+- 83% humidity
-- 7 mph wind
+- 8 mph wind
-- 86% cloud cover
+- 89% cloud cover
-- 69 AQI 🟨
+- 70 AQI 🟨
 - About 6.7 inches of snow on the ground